timothyas/timothyas.github.io/_posts/2025-03-03-NOAA-AI-Workshop.md

 machine learning models during training in order to accelerate these transformation pipelines.
 Initial results are promising.
+In a test case on Perlmutter,
-I've been able to move 1 year of NOAA's GEFS archive (or at least 2.6 TB of it) using just 8 nodes CPU nodes in 5 minutes.
+I've been able to move 1 year of NOAA's GEFS archive (or at least 2.6 TB of it) using just 8 CPU nodes in 5 minutes.

 My slides for this talk are shown below - please feel free to reach out if you want to talk about this!